aws-samples/systems-manager-license-manager-license-tracker-for-sql-server/README.md

 ![](images/inventory-view.png)
 7. You can also verify the details of the Inventory data which can be found under Managed Instances.
-    i.
-Navigate to **Managed Instances** under Instances & Nodes. ii.
-For filter type **Custom : Custom:SQLServer.Edition : Standard Edition**.
-If no EC2 instances are available then change the edition value to any other editions iii.
-Click on one of the **EC2 instances** iv.
-Click on the **Inventory** tab
+  1. Navigate to **Managed Instances** under Instances & Nodes.
+  2. For filter type **Custom : Custom:SQLServer.Edition : Standard Edition**.
+If no EC2 instances are available then change the edition value to any other editions
+  3. Click on one of the **EC2 instances**
+  4. Click on the **Inventory** tab
-    v.
-Under Inventory type, select **Custom:SQLServer **which should list out the SQL servers installed on the EC2 instance as shown below
+  5. Under Inventory type, select **Custom:SQLServer **which should list out the SQL servers installed on the EC2 instance as shown below

 ![](images/custom-inventory.png)